timtroendle/currency/README.md

 currency has the following features:

-* convert between currencies at a particular point in time
+* convert between currencies at a particular point in time (to US Dollar only)
 * convert between the same currency in different points in time (US Dollar only)

 ### Installation